KamilleModules/Ekom/doc/database/database.md

             Ekom ensures that there is always at least one product in a card.
 - tax_group_id: fk|null, the tax group assigned to the product card.
                 Note: being assigned doesn't necessarily mean that it will apply.
                 Particular cases are handled at the ekom code level.

+                Also, if you don't want to use this system (for instance if you believe that the tax group should be assigned at the product level rather than at the card level), then you can set the tax_group_id to null which means: no tax.

 - active: 1|0, the product card should not be displayed if this is set to 0